MicrosoftDocs/WSL/WSL/interop.md

 <- contents of C:\temp ->
 ```

-The Linux command following `wsl.exe` is handled like any command run in WSL.
-Things such as sudo, piping, and file redirection work.
+The Linux command following `wsl.exe` runs in the default WSL distro.
+Tools like sudo, piping, and file redirection work.

-Example using sudo:
+Example using sudo to install a Linux package in WSL:

 ``` CMD
 C:\temp> wsl sudo apt-get update